uri-nyx/Talea/doc/manual/cpu.md

 1. The *virtual* address will be decomposed in various parts: a prefix to a page table directory (PDT), that lies in Data memory, and whose address is configurable by writing to `psr` `pdt` field (`pdt_address = pdt * 256`), a *page table* index, and and offset within tat page.
 2. The entry in the PDT shall contain a *page table* address, a *real* address pointing to another table in main memory.
 3. This *page table* will contain entries that indicate the physical locations of pages and their status at the index indicated by the *virtual* address (`page_table[page_table_index] = page_real_address`).
-4. The *physical* address shall then be the page's real address pluss the offset supplied.
+4. The *physical* address shall then be the page's real address plus the offset supplied.

 The actual sizes of PDT, page tables and pages can be configured **in hardware**, but Sirius accounts for some status bits: `w`, wether the page is writable or not, `x`, wether it is executable, `d`, wether it has been written, and `p`, wether it is present and mapped to a frame in main memory.
 Trying to perform operations on pages that are not configured accordinly may raise exceptions, though none except `p` apply in supervisor mode.

-By default, entries in the page table must be 2 bytes long, (a halfword) and contain this fields:
+Entries in the page table must be 2 bytes long, (a halfword) and contain this fields:

     ╭────────────────┬────────────────────────┬───┬───┬───────┬─────────╮
     │Page Table Entry│Physical page address:12│w:1│x:1│dirty:1│present:1│